ar-yevhenii/ar-yevhenii.github.io/_pages/about.md

 ## ⚛ AI Engineering

-I have been working as an **AI Engineer** at CGS-team, where I developed AI-powered financial solutions:
+I have been working part-time as a junior **AI Engineer** at CGS-team, where I developed AI-powered financial solutions:

 - Building a Retrieval-Augmented Generation **(RAG)** financial service integrating a vector database with the OpenAI API;
 - Developing FastAPI-based APIs for RAG application;